 The Summer Palace was a royal summer resort in the Qing Dynasty (1644–1911), so the architectures and the layout there are quite exquisite.
 Boat cruises are available on Kunming Lake.
 There are numerous stores in Suzhou Street, selling souvenirs like antiques, snacks, silk, jewelry, and tea.
 The shop assistants there are dressed in the costumes of the Qing Dynasty.

 Confucianism is a cornerstone of Chinese civilization.
-The Three Confucius Historical Sites (三孔, San Kong in Chinese) consists of the Confucius Temple, the Cemetery of Confucius and the Kong Family Mansion.
+The Three Confucius Historical Sites (三孔 San Kong) are all in Qufu, Shandong Province.
 Ancient architectural buildings, ancient stone tablets, and Confucius culture are the highlights.

-Qufu Confucius Temple is the second largest scale ancient architectural complex, after the Forbidden City.
+Qufu Confucius Temple is the second largest scale ancient architectural complex in the world, after the Forbidden City.
 The temple was originally built as Confucius’ house, and was changed into a temple to worship Confucius in the second year after his death.
-After that, extension of the temple continued, and today’s 95,000 square meters was completed in the Yongzheng period (1722–1735) of the Qing Dynasty.
+After that, extension of the temple continued, and today’s 95,000 square meters was completed in the Yongzheng Period (1722–1735) of the Qing Dynasty.